SnowyOwl000/6502/README.md

 ### Vasm
 Changes to vasm 1.8h to allow sections to start with an empty definition and split into parts without overlap errors.
 It's kludgy but it works so far.
+## Other Files
+- test.pdf
+    - Schematic of the computer hardware
 ## Notes
 - Multi-byte integers are stored in big-endian form.
 This simplifies the loops used in processing.